 IP Valuation - Nevium values brands, trademarks, copyrights, patents social media and Internet assets for M&A, estate, business transactions, tax and transfer pricing

 IP Monetization - Nevium assists with setting royalty rates, building licensing agreements and buying and selling IP

 Doug Bania, CLP, Founding Principal, has over a decade of expertise in managing, valuing and monetizing intellectual property.
-Prior to founding Nevium, Mr. Bania managed 100s of projects related to brands, intellectual property and the related intangible assets.
+Prior to founding Nevium, Mr. Bania managed 100s of projects related to brands, intellectual property and related intangible assets.
 He has assisted clients in intellectual property matters related to acquisitions, litigation, bankruptcy, tax, estate, family and marital disputes, and licensing.
-Mr. Bania delivers presentations and seminars on IP valuation, management and damages issues for various business and legal entities across the United States.
+Mr. Bania delivers presentations and seminars on IP valuation, management, and damages issues for various business and legal entities across the United States.

 San Diego Office 415 Laurel Street, Suite 341 San Diego, CA 92101 Telephone: 858-255-4361 Email: firstname.lastname@example.org